AbhishekPatil98/Online-Retail-Customer-segementation/README.md

 Monetary Value – How much do they spend?

-A combination of these three attributes can be defined to assign a quantitative value to customers. e.g. A customer who recently bought high value products and transacts regularly is a high value customer.
+To provide clients a numerical value, these three characteristics can be combined. e.g. A high value customer is one who frequently transacts and has lately purchased high value products.

 # Approach taken
 Data inspection